-Along the left had side of the Knowledge Base is a list of categories. you can use these categories to navigate the different topics included in the Knowledge Base or you can run a keyword search through the search box located at the top of the Chief Architect website.
+Along the left hand side of the Knowledge Base is a list of categories.
+You can use these categories to navigate the different topics included in the Knowledge Base or you can run a keyword search through the search box located at the top of the website.

-If you are struggling with how to accomplish a particular roof design, then you may want to consider registering for our free online user's forum, HomeTalk.
+If you are struggling with how to accomplish a particular roof design, then you may want to consider registering for our free online user forum, HomeTalk.

-Finally, if you have the Home Designer Pro version of the software, and would like individualized personal one-on-one instruction on manually creating your complex roof design, you have the option of signing up for personal one on one training.
-Information on this service can be located on the Chief Architect website at: http://www.chiefarchitect.com/training/personal-training.html
+Finally, if you have the Home Designer Pro version of the software, and would like individualized personal one-on-one instruction on manually creating your complex roof design, you have the option of signing up for personal one-on-one training.
+Information on this service can be located on the Chief Architect website at: https://www.chiefarchitect.com/training/personal-training.html

 Bear in mind that some roof designs may be too complex for the automatic tools to produce in some of the less advanced versions of the software.
 If you find that you need more flexibility in designing roofs, then you may want to upgrade to either Home Designer Pro or Chief Architect Premier, which provide far more extensive control over roofs.